joancodes/joancodes/README.md

 <h3 align="center"> Here to inspire women in STEM. ✨</h3>

 - 🔭 I’m currently working on a couple of projects.
-- 🌱 I’m currently participating in the [Local Hack Day](https://localhackday.mlh.io/build) MLH Hackathon.
-Join the guild **EddieHub** to earn more points and swag!
+- 🌱 I’m currently doing Android Development with Java.
 - 👯 I’m looking to collaborate on any Ruby on Rails project.
 - 🤔 I’m looking for help with Laravel.
 - 💬 Ask me about anything tech related.